victagne/essor_french_dictionary/README.md

 The most important component of a dictionary is a good library.
 This dictionary is based on [StarDict Dictionaries](http://download.huzheng.org)

 However, if you have better library and want to contribute to this project.
 Please contact me with essorfrench@gmail.com

+**BTW** why do I use "helena" in the package name?
+Because this is my kind wife's French name :)